scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 Unfortunately, it is not straightforward to combine new fuels with newly designed engines.
 For instance, the design process of a new engine may become circular: the "best" alternative fuel should be tested in the "best" engine, but the "best" engine depends on which is selected as the "best" alternative fuel.
-One way to shortcircuit this process is by employing computer-aided design and modeling of new engines with new fuels to design engines to be able to utilize several fuels.
+One way to short circuit this process is by employing computer-aided design and modeling of new engines with new fuels to design engines to be able to utilize several fuels.
 The key to this process is the development of accurate and predictive combustion models.